Loading

 MPSNew York City Subway System MPSNRHP reference No.05000223Added to NRHPMarch 30, 2005

-The West Fourth Street–Washington Square station is an express station and transfer stop on the IND Sixth Avenue and IND Eighth Avenue Lines of the New York City Subway, located at the intersection of West Fourth Street and Sixth Avenue (Avenue of the Americas) in Greenwich Village, Manhattan.
+The West Fourth Street–Washington Square station (also West Fourth Street station) is an express station and transfer stop on the IND Sixth Avenue and IND Eighth Avenue Lines of the New York City Subway, located at the intersection of West Fourth Street and Sixth Avenue (Avenue of the Americas) in Greenwich Village, Manhattan.
 It is served by the A, D, E, and F trains at all times; the B and M trains on weekdays; the C train at all times except late nights; and the <F> train during rush hours in the peak direction.

 The West Fourth Street station was built as an express station for the Independent Subway System (IND)'s Sixth Avenue and Eighth Avenue Lines.
 It has four island platforms and eight tracks, split evenly across two levels, which are connected by a mezzanine.
 The Eighth Avenue Line platforms on the upper level opened on September 10, 1932, as part of the IND's first segment, while the Sixth Avenue Line platforms on the lower level opened on December 15, 1940.
 The West Fourth Street station contains elevators, which make it compliant with the Americans with Disabilities Act of 1990.
 The station is listed on the National Register of Historic Places.